spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-set-up-multiple-stores.md

 The following configuration parameters are used in this example:

 * The `regions` parameter defines one or more isolated instances of the Spryker applications that have only one persistent database to work with.
-Visibility of the project's stores is limited to operate only with the stores that belong to a region.
+The visibility of the project's stores is limited to operating only with the stores that belong to a region.
 Region refers to geographical terms like data centers, regions, and continents in the real world.
 * The `stores` parameter defines the list of stores and store-specific settings for `services`.

 For more information about deploy file configuration, see [Deploy file reference - 1.0](/docs/scos/dev/the-docker-sdk/{{site.version}}/deploy-file/deploy-file-reference-1.0.html).